What Is Foundation?

 - Deep Foundation.

-In this foundation, the total loads of the structure are distributed over a horizontal area at shallow depth below the ground level.
+The total load of the structure is distributed over a horizontal area at shallow depth below the ground level.
 In simple words, if a foundation is constructed at reasonable depth then it is a shallow foundation.

 - Spread Footings.